hyperjumptech/monika/docs/src/pages/guides/cli-options.md

 monika --create-config
 ```

-As an alternative, configuration generator is able to read HAR or postman files as input to convert into monika.json configuration files.
+As an alternative, the generator is able to read HAR or postman files as input to convert into monika.json configuration files.

-Use the `--har` or the `--postman` in combination with `--create-config` on the command line to convert those files into a monika config.
+Use the `--har` or the `--postman` in combination with `--create-config` on the command line to convert those files.

 ```bash
 monika --create-config --har myfile.har
 ```

-The above examples creates a monika.json config file from an existing HAR file.
-Use the `-o` output flag to specify the output file.
+The above example creates a config file from an existing HAR archive.
+Auto generated files defaults to 'monika.json'.
+Use the `-o` output flag to specify another name.

 ```bash
 monika --create-config --postman mypostman.json -o new-monika.json
 ```

+When generating config files, if an existing monika.json file already exist, the user is prompted before overwriting.
+To bypass the user prompt, use the `--force` flag.

 ## Force